 Index Coverage Report

 Errors happen.
 But letting them sit on your site will have long-term negative effects on your search performance.
-So it’s critical to find and fix errors as efficiently as possible.
+It’s critical to find and fix errors as efficiently as possible.

-The index coverage report reveals three important pieces of information about Google’s ability to serve your pages in search results.
+The index coverage report reveals three critical pieces of information about Google’s ability to serve your pages in search results.

 - The number of pages on your site that Google indexed since it last updated.

-- The number of pages on your site that Google isn’t indexing.
+- The number of pages on your site that Google isn’t indexing (excluded).

 - Errors that Google’s crawl bots encountered when trying to index your site.